AshridgeTechnologies/elemento/design/Form state and actions.md

 Aims
 ----

-- Make forms collecting data and invoking actions:
+- Make _Editor_ forms collecting data and invoking actions:
   - easier to test
   - simpler to write
   - more maintainable